PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "No kid, that's sleeping guard," Boltac softened a little, "But, uh, I appreciate it."
 Boltac stepped over the boy and brought out a loaf thick black bread and some butter.
 "C'mon, breakfast."

-They ate in silence for a while until Relan asked, "What were those things?"
+They ate in silence for a while.
+Relan asked, "What were those things?"

 "Evidently, what you killed was an Orc."